the-linck/PHP-Server-Request/readme.md

-## Request
+## \Http\Request

-The boring logic to make server-side requests through HTTP Stream wrapper is encapsulated in the *HttpRequest* class.
+The boring logic to make server-side requests through HTTP Stream wrapper is encapsulated in the *\Http\Request* class.
 An object of this class may be reused several times, just changing the fields values as needed.

 ### Fields

-A *HttpRequest* object has the same fields that may be passed to the Http Stream wrapper and the url to be called.
+A *\Http\Request* object has the same fields that may be passed to the Http Stream wrapper and the url to be called.
 The fields are listed bellow:

 * *string* **method**
 Any HTTP method supported by the remote server, defaults to GET